 The Future of the Revival Centre

-The extent of Ivan’s commitment to the next generation in his country and the ridiculous hours he works is truly humbling.
-Every year Ivan makes the commitment to come to the UK to give updates to supporters and share something of Uganda with school children here.
-Ivan has a wife Allen and three children Ashley (a girl of 10), Ivana (a girl of 2¾) and Elisha (a boy of 5 months).
+The extent of Ivan’s commitment to the next generation in his country and the extensive hours he works is truly humbling.
+Every year Ivan makes the commitment to come to the UK to give updates to supporters and share something of Uganda with school children and the wider community here.
+Ivan has a wife Allen (who is the Champions Coordinator) and six children Ashley, Ivana, Elisha, Marianne, Solomon and Isabelle.